 Jessica Pineda is a freelance writer who lives in Northern California with her two German Shepherds, Forest and River.

 John Woods has two degrees, is a graduate in Animal Behavior and Welfare is a member of the Association of Professional Dog Trainers and is an accredited author by the Dog Writers Association of America.
+He is the senior editor of All Things Dogs.

 Originally an attorney, Lynn Hayner has been writing for companion animal publications for two decades.
 Also a historian, Lynn studies dog breed development throughout the world, dabbles in animal law issues, and collects dog stories as she travels across the country with her husband and German Shepherd Dog, Anja.
 At home in Waco, Texas, Lynn kicks the dust up dancing with Anja, as well as teaching her obedience and tricks.